Skip to content

 f.
 Overnight Customers.

-These customers need their orders delivered by the next day, often for urgent or time-sensitive items.
+These customers need their orders delivered early by the next day, often for urgent or time-sensitive items.
 For example, customers ordering time-sensitive items such as medication, perishable goods, or important documents.

 g.
 International Customers.